French Breakfast Radish Seeds

 Make sure to give French breakfast radishes plenty of moisture to grow them successfully in the home garden.
 Almost all kinds of Radishes need this.
 When radish roots are not subjected to alternate droughts and floods, their growth is most rapid.
 But even overwatering can drain away and not pool up and cause rot.
 The plants will need water when the temperature is too high.
 Fast-maturing and vigorous, this crop offers excellent yields.

-The tops and roots of French Breakfast Radish are good for nutrition.
-When rinsed, it can be used for soups and salads, or in sandwiches.
-French breakfast radish has the bright green tops that are the best to be cooked.
+It is suitable for your health to eat French Breakfast Radish roots and tops.
+When rinsed, it can be used for soups and salads or in sandwiches.
+In French breakfast radish, the bright green top is the best part to cook.
 These leafy greens are good when steamed or braised.
-The vitamin content in this vegetable is high and there’s a lot of healthy dietary fiber.
+The vitamin content of this vegetable is high, along with its high fiber content.

 Note: Information provided for guidance only, as cultural practices and climatic circumstances vary.

 - Feature: Fast Growing

 - Sowing time: Good from March to August

 - Kingdom: Plantae

 - Order: Brassicales

 - Genus: Raphanus

 - Species: R. sativus